Table of contents

 How do their articles look like?
 Are they using any interactive components, for example, table of contents?
 Is the text on a colourful background?
 How do they use headings?
 These factors may all sound a bit trivial but they all could have an impact on website positioning.

-A keyword gap is a list of keywords your competitors rank for, and you don’t.
+A keyword gap is a list of keywords other rank for and you don’t.
 You could try to tackle certain keywords and outperform your competitors.

-While we’re discussing SEO, take a look at backlinks analysis.
+While we’re discussing SEO, take a look at the competitors’ backlinks analysis.
 To rank well in any search engine, a domain ought to have strong authority.
 One of the aspects that Google and other search engines take into account is the number and quality of links to the domain.

-- It’s a checklist of sites which you can ask to replace links to your competitors with content linking to your site;
+- It’s a checklist of sites which you can ask to replace links to your competitors with content linking to your site,

-- It gives you a general idea on what type of content is suitable for link building;
+- It gives you a general idea on what type of content is suitable for link building,

 - It’s an indicator of what you have to do to beat your competitors.